top of page

 Undergraduate Researcher & Graphic Designer | abbywang@berkeley.edu

-Abby is a second-year intended Molecular and Cell Biology major with interests in all-things microbiology, neuroscience, philosophy, and graphic design.
+Abby is a third-year intended Molecular and Cell Biology major with interests in all-things microbiology, neuroscience, philosophy, and graphic design.
 At the Rubin Lab, Abby does wetlab experimental work with Amanda and Leo.
 She also performs various design-related tasks around the lab, including designing and managing this website!
 Outside of her studies, she enjoys tackling her reading list, museum hopping, and picking up niche hobbies.

 smiling_edited.jpg